COMPARATIVE EVIDENCE NOTE

 25/04/2026

-This note records a recurring structural feature observed in recent police Freedom of Information Act section 14(1) (“vexatious”) responses, namely the presentation of request history in a manner that appears to inflate volume while withholding the particulars necessary for independent assessment.
+This note records a recurring structural feature observed in several recent police Freedom of Information Act section 14(1) (“vexatious”) responses, namely the presentation of request history in a manner that appears to inflate volume while withholding the particulars necessary for independent assessment.

 The concern is not presently framed as an allegation of coordinated misconduct.
 Rather, it is that multiple authorities are exhibiting a materially similar methodology when advancing section 14 arguments.